 Now, let’s explore some of the potential strategies available to you.

-Safety strategies for growing biotech companies
+4 safety strategies for growing biotech companies

-Strategy: Take advantage of automation
+1. Take advantage of automation

 One of the biggest challenges of running a growing biotech organization is that there simply aren’t enough people to do all the work that needs to get done.
 To hit your goals, everyone has to do the work of two or three employees.
 It’s why so many startups choose to hire safety consultants in the first place.